saileshdwivedy30/AutoFill-RAG-AI-Agent/README.md

-# 🧠 Agentic Resume Filler
+# 🧠 Resume RAG AI Agent

 An intelligent agent that automatically fills out job application forms using information extracted from a candidate's resume — powered by **LLMs**, **RAG**, and a **multi-turn feedback loop**.